Warped geometries of Segre-Veronese manifolds: Numerical experiment

-To solve the above problem, a consensus aggregation algorithm was proposed in \cite{CST2023} that takes elementwise medians of corresponding vectors $\vect{a}_{\new{l}i}^{(m)}$, $m = 1$, \dots, $M$, of matching summands in the decomposition.
+estimate the true decomposition of $\tensor{A}$.
+A consensus aggregation algorithm was proposed in \cite{CST2023}; we give a simplified description of the essential ingredients of their method.
 While tensor rank decompositions usually have generically unique decompositions into a set of rank-$1$ tensors \cite{MM2024,TBC2024,Ballico2024}, to perform aggregation one needs to determine how these rank-$1$ tensors match up across multiple decompositions.
-For this reason, the rank-$1$ tensors are first matched using a ($k$-means) clustering algorithm in~\cite{CST2023}.
-This strategy can work well if the decomposition problem is well-conditioned~\cite{Breiding18}, so that $\tensor{A}^{(m)}$ being close to $\tensor{A}$ will imply that the corresponding rank-$1$ tensors are close too.
+For this reason, the rank-$1$ tensors $\tensor{A}_i^{(m)}$ are first matched using a ($k$-means) clustering algorithm in~\cite{CST2023}.
+This strategy can work well if the decomposition problem is \emph{well conditioned}, so that $\tensor{A}^{(m)}$ being close to $\tensor{A}$ will imply that the corresponding rank-$1$ tensors are close too~\cite{Breiding18}.
 After matching up the rank-$1$ tensors, the results are aggregated in~\cite{CST2023} by setting

-The median is taken elementwise.
-Note that it is possible for $\widehat{\vect{a}}_{i}^\new{l}$ to have different values if different \new{representatives} are chosen.
-This is circumvented in \cite{CST2023} by aggregating positive data, for which there is a natural, positive, \new{representative}.
+The median \new{of these vectors} is taken elementwise.
+Note that it is possible for $\widehat{\vect{a}}_{i}^{l}$ to have different values if different representatives are chosen.
+This is circumvented in \cite{CST2023} by aggregating positive data, for which there is a natural, positive, representative.
 The aggregated tensor decomposition is then